-Dallas Christian College recognizes that many who wish to attend college do not have the financial resources available to pay the cost of higher education.
-DCC operates an Office of Financial Aid to assist students seeking a degree or certificate by making their educational goals possible financially.
+Dallas Christian College operates an Office of Financial Aid to assist students seeking a degree or certificate by making their educational goals possible financially.
 The primary purpose of financial aid is to assist students who, without such aid, would be unable to attend college.
-The financial aid office administers various types of financial aid programs including grants, loans, scholarships, and part-time employment.
+The financial aid office administers various types of financial aid programs including grants, loans, scholarships, and part-time employment, any of which may be awarded singly or in various combinations but the total of which does not exceed the cost of education.